Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

    - Preprocess it by running the script code/ae/utils/data.py

 Afterwards you need to put all test sequences you want to test on into the folder "test_seq", which should be in the same directory as the main folder with the data.
+You can take my sequences, I used in the paper [here](https://www.dropbox.com/s/xk05ap67pn9yzrr/test_seq.tar.gz?dl=0)

 So final configuration should look like this: